20 November 2023

 15 September 2023

 Richard Shurmer was an RE teacher for 36 years and has been a Reader for ... read more

 New parish priest appointed for Liss

 THE new parish priest for St Mary’s, Liss, knows a thing or two about church buildings – one of her previous churches was rebuilt from scratch following a huge fire.

 Bishop Jonathan has appointed the Rev Clare Welham (pictured above) to be the new priest-in-charge at Liss, an appointment that was announced in St Mary’s and in her current churches in March.

 Clare is currently part-time vicar of the benefice of Bishop’s Sutton, Ropley and West Tisted in Winchester diocese.
 She has accepted the bishop’s offer, subject to DBS checks.
 Her new role will also involve being a champion for ‘Growing Faith’ across the Petersfield deanery, helping to make spiritual connections between schools, churches and homes.

 In her current role, she oversaw the rebuilding of St Peter’s Church, Ropley, which was sadly destroyed by fire back in 2014.
 Worshippers celebrated its reopening last summer after a mammoth £4m project.

 Clare is married to James and has two children, Toby and Hester.
-Her licensing date and start date are to be confirmed.
+She will be licensed to her new role at 6pm on June 12.